mruby/mruby/doc/debugger/README.md

 By default, make command will install debugger files into mruby/bin.

-You can add the path for mrdb on your host environment with following command
+You can add the path for mrdb on your host environment with following command.

 ```bash
 $ echo "export PATH=\$PATH:MRUBY_ROOT/bin" >> ~/.bashrc
 $ source ~/.bashrc
 ```

-*MRUBY_ROOT is the directory in which mruby source cords will be installed.
+*MRUBY_ROOT is the directory in which mruby source code will be installed.

-To confirm mrdb was instaleed properly,run mrdb with --version option
+To confirm mrdb was installed properly,run mrdb with --version option

 ```bash
 $ mrdb --version
 mruby 1.1.0 (2014-11-19)
 ```

-## 2.2 Bassic Operation
+## 2.2 Basic Operation

 ### 2.2.1 debugging mruby script file(rb file) with mrdb

 To invoke mruby debugger, just type mrdb.

-To specify the script file ,
+To specify the script file,

 ```bash
 $ mrdb [option] file name